 Subtitles in a language other than Italian can rapidly become a distraction from the Italian you’re hearing.
-Your brain will tend to give more importance to the subtitles, especially if you’re not concentrating enough or if you are tired, and you won’t learn a lot as a result.
+Your brain will tend to give more importance to the subtitles, especially if you’re not concentrating enough or are tired, and you won’t learn a lot as a result.

 If you choose Italian for both the audio and subtitles, you’ll be able to hear and read Italian at the same time, and that can be much more effective.
 Imparerai di più, fidati!
 (You’ll learn more, trust me!)

 Watching content with matching audio and text will allow you to immerse yourself into the Italian language, and you’ll be surprised by how much you’ll learn.
 I speak from direct experience: funziona! (it works!).

 This method is useful for any level, whether you are a beginner or more advanced.
 If you’re just starting out, you may find it a bit overwhelming at first, but it will also force you to concentrate more.
 Don’t feel discouraged if you only understand 5% at the beginning, because that 5% will likely stay impressed on your memory.
 Plus, you can start with something you’ve already watched before.
 That way you already know the story and can concentrate solely on the Italian.